DonPSantos/DonPSantos/README.md

 #### 🌱 Things I am currently working on:
-- Providing service to [Itaú](https://www.itau.com.br/) on behalf of [TCS](https://www.tcs.com/)
-- Studying to become an excellent .Net Core developer by [Developer.io](https://desenvolvedor.io/)
+- Studying to become an excellent .Net Core developer
-- Surviving a pandemic
+- I survived the pandemic

 #### :muscle: Things I am challenging myself with:
 - Waking up earlier to make good use of the day